 If you have old hose bib–type shutoff valves, don’t assume they’ll work well after going unused for years.
 Try the handles a day or two before you plan to install the new washer.
 If you can’t turn them at all, you have two choices: Replace the valves or shut off your main water valve when you replace the washer.
 If the handles do turn, there’s still a good chance the valve won’t close completely.
 So have a bucket handy to catch drips while you replace the washer.

-Tip 5: Protect the floor
+Tip 5: Protect the floor when installing new appliances

 Hardboard floor protection